beyond-btc/documentation/docs/community/glossary.md

 # Glossary

-Here we include an index of terms commonly used around the ₿eyond ecosystem, listed in alphabetical order.
+Here we include an index of terms commonly used around the Beyond ecosystem, listed in alphabetical order.
 For more general terminology, we can also suggest [CoinMarketCap's crypto glossary](https://coinmarketcap.com/alexandria/glossary).

 ## APR